RashikShahjahan/sonic-ml/README.md

 Rashik Shahjahan - https://www.rashik.sh/
 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

-## Future Additions

-- 🔄 Implementation of additional model architectures
-- 🚀 Distributed training support for multiple GPUs
-- 📈 Learning rate scheduling and optimization options
-- 🔍 Other tokenization options (BPE, WordPiece)
-- 📝 Support for fine-tuning on custom datasets
+Look at the issues in the repo for ideas.